Build Consensus to Build Momentum

 The recent health and economic crises and protest movements remind us that how we work together defines us as a community.

-Although many view me as more moderate than ideological, that may be based problem-solving approach of bringing people together to identify common goals, build consensus, and garner the political support we need to get things done.
+Although many view me as more moderate than ideological, that may be based on my problem-solving approach of bringing people together to identify common goals, build consensus, and garner the political support we need to get things done.

 Bringing People Together